Greensboro AHEC selected projects for the practice mini-grants funded by a gift from the N.C. State Employees Credit Union.

 Free Clinic of Rockingham County

-The clinic substantially increased their monthly average of appointments and reduce the need for emergency room visits after implementing the project in the fall of 2020.
+Outcome: The clinic substantially increased its monthly average of appointments and reduce the need for emergency room visits after implementing the project in the fall of 2020.
 They are now considering plans to build a HIPPA-compliant shelter for curbside patients.

 School-Based Curbside Immunization Clinics